 5.1 All-Foam Mattresses

-All-foam mattresses rely on foam densities and layer design for support.
-High-density foam cores tend to hold alignment better than low-density cores.
+All-foam mattresses rely on foam density and layer design for support.
+Better cores tend to hold alignment better, while weaker ones can let the hips sink too far.

 In our tests, supportive foam beds usually show: